SchriderLab/simscale-snakemake/README.md

         └── sample_2.vcf
 ```

 We have included the simulations used in the paper "Population size rescaling significantly biases outcomes of forward-in-time population genetic simulations" in the `sims` directory.
 These files contain the eidos code used to output the simulation outcomes as specified.
+We have also included in that directory the `python` code used to generate the *Drosohpila* `SLiM` simulation files under the name `std_pop_sim_dro.py`.

 # Configuration file
 This file is located in `config/config.yml` and is required.
 The following variables must be specified: